tonetheman/aoc2022/readme.md

 edit: Tried some things like using mod to reduce the numbers down.
 Which did not work for some reason?
 Also tried a bignumber library this also did not work because of speed around 600 iterations it starts getting progressively slower and slower.

+edit2: Found a random comment on reddit and tried it. at least I am not the only person who is having trouble. it works for the sample but not for the input. sigh.
+And I have no clue why it works at all much less not works on the input.

 # day 10
 Took me a while because I never reset the damn pixel position.